thesafeerkhan/Journatic/README.md

 4. A strong focus was put into clean, quality code using best practices.
 I am not a designer.
 You can visit my portfolio at http://safeerkhan.net/ that better showcase my capabilities as a front-end developer with a focus on design.

 # Currently working on
-  -Form input checking
+  - Form input checking
-  -Tag searching
+  - Tag searching
-  -Seperate profile page
+  - Seperate profile page
-  -Design
+  - Design

 # Demos
 #### Account Creation